department-of-veterans-affairs/va.gov-team/platform/engineering/frontend/github-actions/github-actions-usage.md

 #### Job dependencies

 Lines between jobs indicate dependencies.
-Jobs on the left of the line run before those on the right.
+The order of execution is left-to-right; jobs on the right of the line depend on and run after jobs on the left.

 Hover over a job to highlight the jobs that it directly depends on and the jobs that directly depend on it.